 Although this preoperative assessment algorithm has not been tested prospectively, it is conceptually simple and its components are well-supported by available clinical evidence.
 Questions warranting further research include optimum management of older patients, who have been under-represented in clinical studies, and possible value of preoperative optimization based on natriuretic peptide measurements.

 Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

-Keywords: Acute Coronary Syndrome, Anticoagulants, Biological Markers, Coronary Angiography, Diagnostic Imaging, Echocardiography, Exercise Test, Heart Failure, Heart Valve Diseases, Myocardial Ischemia, Myocardial Revascularization, Perioperative Care, Primary Prevention, Risk Assessment, Risk Reduction Behavior, Stents, Surgical Procedures, Elective, Tomography, X-Ray Computed, Troponin
+Keywords: Acute Coronary Syndrome, Anticoagulants, Biomarkers, Coronary Angiography, Diagnostic Imaging, Echocardiography, Exercise Test, Heart Failure, Heart Valve Diseases, Myocardial Ischemia, Myocardial Revascularization, Perioperative Care, Primary Prevention, Risk Assessment, Risk Reduction Behavior, Stents, Elective Surgical Procedures, Tomography, X-Ray Computed, Troponin

 < Back to Listings